 - Orphaned fawns: Fawns are hidden by the does for the first few weeks of their lives to avoid predators.
 It is not uncommon to see a fawn by itself.
 Does will leave fawns in protected areas, like a fenced yard, to help protect them from predators.
 Never pick up a fawn.
-A fawn’s main defense is its lack of scent.
 You should only call a permitted wildlife rehabilitator when:

 - You are certain the doe is dead.

 - The doe does not return after 24 hours.

 - Visit https://gadnrle.org/special-permits#rehabilitation for an up-to-date list of wildlife rehabilitators by county